 Where to find a bike trailer?

-You can pick up a bike trailer at almost any decent bike shop going, and this may be a good first port of call, but you can also pick them up quite easily second hand, often almost as good as new.
-This is because if the trailer was only used for child transport the chances are that it was well look after.
-But when buying second hand, really give the trailer a good going over to check for damage such as cracks in the frame and worn parts.
+You can pick up a bike trailer at almost any decent bike shop, and this may be a good first port of call, but you can also pick them up quite easily second-hand, often almost as good as new.
+This is because if the trailer was only used for child transport the chances are that it was well looked after.
+But when buying second-hand, really give the trailer a good going over to check for damage such as cracks in the frame and worn parts.
 It’s always better to be safe than sorry.

 5 Bike Trailers worth considering